athulpg007/h1b-data-analysis/README.md

 ## Features

 - Interactive visualizations of H1B visa data.
-- Ability to filter and explore data based on job titles and wages.
+- Ability to filter and explore data based on job titles and employers.
-- Responsive design for better user experience.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any suggestions or improvements.

 ## License